USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 In this section you will learn about viewing the detailed data for a control measure.

 23\.
 Before you can open a measure to view its data, you must select a measure of interest.
-For example, on the Control Measure Manager, make sure the Pollutant Filter is set to PM10, and then in the table locate the control measure and Source Group named **"Dry Electrostatic Precipitator-Wire Plate Type;(PM10) Commercial Institutional Boilers - Coal"**.
+For example, on the Control Measure Manager, make sure the Pollutant Filter is set to PM10, and then in the table locate the control measure and Source Group named **"Dry Electrostatic Precipitator-Wire Plate Type;(PM10) Municipal Waste Incineration"**.

 Hint: Using a filter on the name field to show measures with names that include "Wire" may make it easier to find.